Allied Bank Limited: Operations

 ABL generates more than 90% of its income through its loans and advances, investments, and lending to financial institutions.

 Commercial Banking

 As of 2023, ABL has 1,482 branches across Pakistan and over 1500 ATMs in Pakistan.
 ABL's branches vary between conventional and Islamic.
 Commercial banking is the largest division in the company and provides services to consumers and small businesses including, banking, investments, merchant services, and lending products including business loans, mortgages, and debit cards.

-Corporate and Investment Baking
+Corporate and Investment Banking

 ABL's "Corporate and Investment Banking Group" is an internal business unit that primarily works on corporate and institutional lending along with other ancillary services including debt syndication, project financing, corporate cash management, and advisory services that include IPOs, underwritings, divestments, debt restructurings, privatization and M&A deals.

 Asset Management

 Allied Bank Limited's asset management division, ABL Asset Management Company (commonly referred to as ABL Funds), was incorporated in 2007 and offers a broad spectrum of investment solutions, mutual funds, and investment advisory.
 It is headquartered in DHA Phase 6 in Lahore, and as of 2024 has PKR 365 billion (US$1.3 billion) in assets under management.
 ABL Funds has 11 "Saving Centers" in 9 major cities across Pakistan including Lahore, Karachi, and Islamabad.